Skip to content

 He has a number of research interests that coalesce around his primary interest in free speech theory.
 He has been fascinated, for a long time, with the dynamic interplay between press freedom and privacy rights in the UK and European Court of Human Rights case law and, more recently, on the apparent dichotomy between press freedom and (meaningful) press regulation.
 He has given presentations in the UK and around the world, including the USA, Australia, India, Japan, and much of continental Europe.

-Zsolt Ződi
+Ződi, Zsolt

-Zsolt Ződi is a senior reserach fellow at the Institute of the Information Society, Ludovika University of Public Service.
+Zsolt Ződi is a research professor at the Institute of the Information Society, Ludovika University of Public Service.
 He graduated as a lawyer, and worked as a publishing professional in different positions in legal publishing and IT companies until 2011.
 In 2012 he earned a PhD in legal informatics.
 Since then, he was associate professor in University of Miskolc, Eötvös Loránd University Budapest, and Corvinus University Budapest teaching legal theory and infocommunication law.
 At this period he led computational legal lingusitics, and other legal text-mining projects, and wrote several articles on the role of precedents in the Hungarian courts.
 Since his appointment to the Institute, his main research field is the regulation of information society, including internet platforms and AI, and use of LegalTech.
 His book entitled Platform law was published last year.
 Zsolt is the author of three books, and more than 100 articles.